contact@consultdmw.com

 Access for Office 365 32bit Access info

-In July 2010 Access 2010 became available in both 32 and 64 bit versions.
+In July 2010 Access, in version 2010 form, became available in 32 and 64 bit variants.

 Before September 2018, the 32 bit version was recommended by Microsoft as the default installation of Access, alongside the other 32 bit programs of Office.
-Nowadays the 64 bit version is their recommended default, as it is for all their Office 365 programs.

-When converting your Access 95 or 97 database, you’ll need to give careful thought as the choice between 32 and 64 bit.
-So please read Microsoft Access: Its 32 and 64 bit Versions.
+When converting your Access 95 or 97 database, you'll need to give careful thought as the choice between 32 and 64 bit.
+So please read my Microsoft Access: Its 32 and 64 bit Versions.

 Converting Access MDE Files